-- 3. Smoking in residence halls, (including vape pens and e-cigs) - 4.
-Tampering with smoke detectors, fire alarms, or security (door prop) alarms is strictly prohibited, - 5.
-Possessing, selling or being under the influence of alcoholic beverages, and/or storing empty cans or bottles in room, - 6.
-Illegally possessing, using, selling or being under the influence of drugs or narcotics, and/or possessing drug/narcotic paraphernalia.
-(Could result in immediate removal from the residence hall and/or school.), - 7.
-Illegally possessing or using firearms, weapons or explosives (including fireworks, crossbows, pellet paint guns, air guns, spring-powered guns, slingshots, brass knuckles, or knives with over a 6" blade.)
+- 3. Smoking in residence halls (including vape pens and e-cigs). - 4.
+Tampering with smoke detectors, fire alarms, security cameras, or security (door prop) alarms is strictly prohibited. - 5.
+Possessing, selling or being under the influence of alcoholic beverages, and/or storing empty cans or bottles in room. - 6.
+Illegally possessing, using, selling or being under the influence of drugs or narcotics, and/or possessing drug/narcotic paraphernalia (Could result in immediate removal from the residence hall and/or school). - 7.
+Illegally possessing or using firearms, weapons or explosives (including fireworks, crossbows, pellet paint guns, air guns, spring-powered guns, slingshots, brass knuckles, or knives with over a 5 1⁄2" blade).
 Also prohibited, is the use of Tasers or mace for any purpose other than personal protection. - 8.
-Theft or possession of stolen items, - 9.
-Congregating or loitering in the lobbies, on the streets or other areas of the campus after 11:00 p.m., - 10.
-Playing of musical instruments, radios or other electronic devices on the grounds or streets of the campus without specific permission from the Dean of Students for a recognized college activity, - 11.
-Playing of musical instruments, radios, or other electronic devices in an excessively loud manner in rooms,
+Theft or possession of stolen items. - 9.
+Congregating or loitering in the lobbies, on the streets or other areas of the campus after 11:00 p.m. - 10.
+Playing of musical instruments, radios or other electronic devices on the grounds or streets of the campus without specific permission from the Dean of Students for a recognized college activity. - 11.
+Playing of musical instruments, radios, or other electronic devices in an excessively loud manner in rooms.

-- 12. Using loud or obscene language, - 13.
-Loud talking, running or roughhousing in the rooms, hallways or the lounge, - 14.
-Entering the hallways, lounge area, or being outside without proper attire, - 15.
+- 12. Using loud or obscene language. - 13.
+Loud talking, running or roughhousing in the rooms, hallways or the lounge. - 14.
+Entering the hallways, lounge area, or being outside without proper attire. - 15.
 All students are required to wear shirts when outdoors at all times.
-Clothing must not be vulgar or obscene, and must not contain profanity, - 16.
+Clothing must not be vulgar or obscene, and must not contain profanity. - 16.
 Keeping a pet of any kind in the residence hall.
 1st violation \$250 fine.
 2nd violation \$400 fine.
-3rd violation removal from the residence halls, - 17.
-Burning of incense and candles; electric candle warmers are permitted but no lit candles, - 18.
-Removing furniture from the lobby or from any room of a residence hall, - 19.
-Entering or leaving the rooms through the windows except in an emergency situation, - 20.
-Entering or leaving Presidents Hall through emergency exit doors, - 21.
-Allowing minor children in residence halls without permission from parent or legal guardian, - 22.
-Participation in illegal gambling activities on college property, - 23.
-Vulgar, obscene and/or offensive material will not be allowed on the windows or doors, - 24.
-Nothing covering windows.
-Blinds are installed in all residence hall windows; do not cover glass with anything visible from the outside, such as aluminum foil, etc. - 25.
-Using hot plates and electrical cooking utensils.
+3rd violation removal from the residence halls. - 17.
+Burning of incense and candles, including candle warmers. - 18.
+Removing furniture from the lobby or from any room of a residence hall. - 19.
+Entering or leaving the rooms through the windows except in an emergency situation. - 20.
+Entering or leaving Presidents' Hall through emergency exit doors. - 21.
+Allowing minor children in residence halls without permission from parent or legal guardian. - 22.
+Participating in illegal gambling activities on college property. - 23.
+Displaying vulgar, obscene and/or offensive material on the windows or doors. - 24.
+Covering windows with anything visible from the outside, such as aluminum foil, etc. - 25.
+Using any electrical cooking appliance, including hot plates, toasters, air fryers, waffle irons, griddles, sandwich/panini makers, rice cookers, and instant pots/crock pots (mini fridge, microwave, and Keurig style coffee makers are permitted).